Vajrakaya

 Vajrakaya is a 2015 Indian Kannada-language action drama film directed by A. Harsha.
-It stars Shiva Rajkumar, Nabha Natesh and Karunya Ram in the lead roles, Avinash, Ravi Kale and Suman as supporting cast, with Sivakarthikeyan, Ravi Teja, Dileep and others in cameo appearances.
+It stars Shiva Rajkumar, Nabha Natesh and Karunya Ram in the lead roles, Avinash, Ravi Kale and Suman form the supporting cast.

 Plot

 Viraj is an adopted child, who is adopted at a young age.
 He falls in love with Geetha, who is the daughter of Viraj's father's friend.
 Viraj's father invites Geetha's family for his wedding anniversary and proposes Viraj's marriage with Geetha, but Geetha's father rejects the proposal since Viraj is an adopted child.
 Viraj's father suffers from a stroke and gets admitted to the hospital.
 After regaining consciousness, Viraj's father tells Viraj that he is not an orphan and has a family with his mother and grandfather still being alive.
 Viraj then embarks on a journey in search of his mother Lakshmi to the heartless kingdom of his grandfather named Huzhur.

 Viraj meets and saves a girl Nandini, where she takes him to the Huzhur's ruthless village and falls for his uncle's daughter "Pataka" Parvathi.
 One day, Pataka's father kidnaps and tries to kill Nandini since she was close to Viraj, but Viraj saves her.
 Pataka tells Viraj that they are looking a groom for her and asks him to elope with her, but he refuses.
 Huzhur learns about their relationship and tries to kill Viraj.
 Lakshmi reveals that she already knew that he is her son.
 Pataka and Lakshmi beg Huzhur to leave him, but he tells Pataka's father to kill Viraj and tells that he can kill his son-in-law and see his daughter widowed, but he cannot, which makes Huzhur realize his mistakes and accepts Viraj.